What Love’s All About

 7 Beloved, let us love one another: for love is of God; and every one that loveth is born of God, and knoweth God.

-This is the month in which we celebrate Valentine’s Day.
-Let’s talk about LOVE.
-Since Love is a simple little four letter word, you’d think that its definition should be easy.
+Let’s talk about the four types of love.
+Since Love is a simple little four-letter word, you’d think that its definition should be easy.
 Most of us feel that we understand the word.
 But, one of the problems that we have is that this one word has several different definitions.
 The Bible talks about or alludes to four types of love.
-They are eros, storge, philia and agape.
+They are eros, storge, philia or phileo, and agape.
 Let’s examine each of these types of love.

 Agape Love – Agape love is God’s kind of love.
-Another word for Agape love is charity as discussed in 1 Corinthians 13.
+It is a love that is demonstrated by action, based upon obedience to God.
+Another word for agape love is charity, as discussed in 1 Corinthians 13.
 True agape love is putting the needs of another ahead of your own needs.
-Agape love is a decision to love another, in spite of what your personal gain or feelings might be.
-An example, of course, was Jesus’ decision to obey His Father when he asked that Jesus lay down his robe in glory and be born into a sin-cursed world.
-Jesus knew that he would die at the hands of cruel men and women.
-He knew the humiliation, the pain and the momentary separation from His Father that he would experience.
-But because He had agape love for you and me, He did it anyway.
+Agape love is a decision to love another, in spite of what your gain or feelings might be.
+An example, of course, was Jesus’ decision to obey His Father when he asked that Jesus would come into a sin-cursed world and die for our sins.
+He knew the humiliation, the pain, and the momentary separation from His Father that he would experience.
+But because He had agape love for you and me, and because He was obedient to His Father, He did it anyway.
 Jesus In Matt.
 26: 39 prayed, “Father, if it be possible, let this cup pass from me: nevertheless, not as I will, but as thou wilt”.
 John 3: 16 says: